alec-mitnik/country-quizzes/README.md

 A deploy of this code is available at https://alec-mitnik-country-quizzes.netlify.app/

-Has a simple landing page, a Countries directory page with links to detail pages for each country, and a Quiz page.
-Additional quiz types and other features are still in the works.
+Has a simple landing page, a Countries directory page with links to detail pages for each country, and a Quiz page featuring various types of quizzes.

-Supports light and dark color schemes, applying the preference detected by the browser.
+Supports light and dark color schemes, applying the system preference or manual setting.
 Works across different browsers and viewport sizes, and adheres to accessible practices, such as:
 * Providing alt text or captions for images, including flag and location map descriptions
 * Avoiding overly-complex language and providing explanations for terms